tklam/Linux-commands-for-beginners/README.md

 ## Using Vi IMproved (vim, an editor)
 #### vim

-> Vi IMproved, a programmer's text editor, providing several modes for different kinds of text manipulation.
+> Vi IMproved, a programmer's text editor, providing several modes for different
-> Pressing `i` enters edit mode. `<Esc>` goes back to normal mode, which doesn't allow regular text insertion.
+> kinds of text manipulation.
+Pressing `i` enters edit mode. `<Esc>` goes back
+> to normal mode, which doesn't allow regular text insertion.
+>
+> If you are in the normal mode, you do not need to press the preceding <Esc> in
+> the following commands.

 - Open a file: